 - Play principal instrument in a variety of styles

 - Communicate effectively in business and performance environments

 - Synthesize secondary areas of knowledge

-Download the professional music concentrate courses (requires Acrobat Reader, available for free on the Adobe website).
+Download the professional music concentrate courses.
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.